Ahmed al-Sharaa: Youth in Syria

-Ahmed Hussein al-Sharaa was born on 29 October 1982 in Riyadh to a middle-class family, of four brothers and two sisters.
-According to family tradition, the family traced their ancestry back to the Islamic prophet Muhammad.
+Ahmed Hussein al-Sharaa was born on 29 October 1982 in Riyadh to a middle-class Syrian Sunni Muslim family of four brothers and two sisters.
+The family claims to trace their lineage back to the Sahabi Abd al-Rahman ibn Awf from the Banu Zuhra clan of the Quraysh tribe, whose grandson migrated to the al-Kafarat region of Jordan as part of the early Islamic expansion.
+Like many other Qurayshi families across the Arab world, they had historically been involved in scholarly pursuits.
 According to The New York Times, the family discussed politics at home but had no record of involvement in Islamic extremism.

-His father, Hussein al-Sharaa, worked there as an oil engineer at the ministry of petroleum, and his mother was a geography teacher.
+His father, Hussein al-Sharaa, worked as an oil engineer at the Ministry of Oil and Mineral Resources, while his mother, Widad al-Khaled, was a geography teacher.
 The family returned to Syria in 1989, settling in the affluent Mezzeh neighborhood of Damascus, where his father opened a real estate office.
 Whilst living in an apartment block in the Mezzeh neighbourhood in the west of the city, al-Sharaa worked part-time as a child in a grocery store owned by his father.
-He frequented the Shafi'i mosque in his neighbourhood, and at the age of seventeen, he became religious, habitually wearing a long tunic and a knitted cap.
+He frequented the Shafi'i mosque in his neighbourhood, and at the age of seventeen, he became religious, habitually wearing a long austere tunic and a knitted cap.

-According to Hussam Jazmati, who produced his most definitive biography, classmates remember al-Sharaa as a studious but unremarkable boy who wore thick glasses and avoided attention.
+According to Syrian researcher Hussam Jazmati, al-Sharaa's classmates remembered him as a studious but unremarkable boy who wore thick glasses and avoided attention.
 During his youth, he was described as "bookish", "quiet" and "shy", "manipulatively intelligent" but "socially introverted", and was noted for his "good looks" and a romance with an Alawite girl which both families opposed.
-In a Reuters interview, a local shop owner from Al-Sharaa's neighborhood recalled meeting him in 1996 during his youth.
-The shop owner described him as a polite and reserved young man who spoke little and was rarely seen in the neighborhood unless necessary.
-After the rebel takeover of Damascus, Ahmed al-Sharaa briefly returned to his childhood home, where he was seen politely asking the current occupants if they could leave, stating that the house held personal memories for him.
-Witnesses say the residents obliged, but al-Sharaa has not been seen there since.
-Despite his absence, neighbors from the block continue to knock on his door daily, hoping to see him.

 Al-Sharaa said that, while he largely disagreed with his father ideologically, they both shared a commitment to defending the Palestinians.
-Besides the story of his grandfather's and his family's displacement from the Golan Heights, al-Sharaa said that the Second Intifada in 2000 had an impact on his life choices.
-According to an interview with Frontline in 2021, al-Sharaa stated he was radicalized by the Palestinian Second Intifada in "the early 2000s."
-He said: "I started thinking about how I could fulfil my duties, defending a people who are oppressed by occupiers and invaders."
-In a 2024 interview, when about his reaction to the 9/11 attacks, al-Sharaa stated that "anyone who lived in the Islamic or Arab world at the time who tells you he wasn't happy about it would be lying", but added that he understood "regret" about the killing of innocent people.
+Besides the displacement of his grandfather and his family from the Golan Heights, al-Sharaa stated he was radicalized by the Second Intifada in 2000.
+He said: "I was 17 or 18 years old at the time and I started thinking about how I could fulfil my duties, defending a people who are oppressed by occupiers and invaders."
+When asked about his reaction to the September 11 attacks, al-Sharaa stated that "Anyone who lived in the Islamic or Arab world at the time who tells you he wasn't happy about it would be lying.
+But people regret the killing of innocent people, for sure."